SidetrekAI/create-knative-cluster/README.md

 1. Pulumi: Whether you're on a free or paid plan, the default setup should cost you nothing (as of Nov 2021).
 On a paid plan, it'll come pretty close as create-knative-cluster will provision 200+ resources.
 2. AWS: With EKS, EC2 instances, and RDS, the default setup will cost you ~$200/mo.

 ## Creating a Knative cluster

 ### Pre-requisites
-1. Create a Pulumi project
+1. Create a Pulumi typescript project
+   1. Add PULUMI_ORGANIZATION to .env - this is the name of your Pulumi account (if free plan) or organization (if paid plan)
 2. Setup AWS credentials
 3. Install `kubectl` and `istioctl`
+4. Install npm dependencies: `npm i @pulumi/aws @pulumi/awsx @pulumi/eks @pulumi/kubernetes @pulumi/kubernetes-cert-manager @pulumi/pulumi`
-4. (Optional - but recommended) Setup `direnv` to enable directory specific kubectl setup if you passed in `--use-direnv` option.
+5. (Optional - but recommended) Setup `direnv` to enable directory specific kubectl setup if you passed in `--use-direnv` option.
 This is way, you can use kubectl with multiple projects (i.e. multiple Kubernetes clusters).
 Follow the Basic Install in [direnv docs](https://direnv.net/) and run `direnv allow .` in the project directory to approve its use.

 ### Get started immediately
 Deploy your app to a Kubernetes cluster: